matthewwestover/MSD2020/CS6014/Week 5 - Day 2.md

 How to attack the combination of these:

-* Cypher text only - only see the cypher data
+* Cipher text only - only see the cipher data
-* Known plain text - cypher + plaintext (how enigma was broken)
+* Known plain text - cipher + plaintext (how enigma was broken)
 * Chosen plain text - attacker their own plaintext encrypted

-#### Cyphertext
+#### ciphertext
 Should appear random
-Small changes in plaintext should result in large changes in the cypher text (small input change == large output change)
+Small changes in plaintext should result in large changes in the cipher text (small input change == large output change)
 “Avalanche Effect”
 Possibly combining the three main building blocks in various orders